mnlipp/VM-Operator/webpages/auto-login.md

 When users log into the web GUI, they have already authenticated with the VM-Operator.
-In some environments, requiring an additional login on the guest OS can be cumbersome.
+In some environments, requiring an additional login on the guest OS can be annoying.
 To enhance the user experience, the VM-Operator supports automatic login on the guest operating system, thus eliminating the need for multiple logins.
 However, this feature requires specific support from the guest OS.